brownrl/gpxtrack/README.md

 - Distance left will be shown in the top right corner.
 - Press the magnifying glass to cycle through zoom levels.
 - Press the lock button to toggle the phone from going to sleep.
-- Press the globe button to open a drawer with quick links to Google Maps.
+- Press the X button to clear the GPX route and start over.

-The globe button will open a drawer with quick links to Google Maps with certain types of locations already searched for you (lodging, restaurants, etc.).
+- Press the reload button to quickly reload the last used GPX file.

 ### Demo Screenshot